Romani Origin & DNA

-Certainly, in their journey to the west the medieval Indian ancestors of the modern Romani people mixed with and assimilated others with a genetic background in ancient Egypt and the Levant.
+Certainly, both language and DNA show that in their journey to the west the medieval Indian ancestors of the modern Romani people mixed with and assimilated others, including some at least, with a genetic background in the Middle East.

-A clue to the origin of these genetic links may come from the Arab Geographer, Al Muqadassi, writing in 985 AD, roughly contemporary with the Romani exodus from India, who describes the Caucasus region between the Black Sea and the Caspian Sea as rich in honey and sheep, and populated by 'many Jews'.
+A possible clue to the origin of genetic links with modern Jewish populations may come from the Arab Geographer, Al Muqadassi, writing in 985 AD, roughly contemporary with the Romani exodus from India, who describes the Caucasus region between the Black Sea and the Caspian Sea as rich in honey and sheep, and populated by 'Many Jews'.
 Evidence of an early Romani sojourn in the same region is shown by the presence of several Armenian loan words in all modern European Romani dialects.

 Chueta Jewish family, Majorca, Spain

-Whilst none of this can be taken as evidence the legends of Egyptian and biblical origins held by many Romani groups both in the past and today are true, it certainly reflects the possibility they are not entirely mythical either.
+Whilst interesting, none of this, of course, can be considered evidence the legends of ancient Egyptian or Levantine origins held by many Romani groups both in the past and present are true, but it at very least reflects a possibility they are not entirely mythical either.

-Certainly, India is and always has been, a genetic crossroads, North West India particular so, the people there the result of repeated populations invasions, settlements and influxes occurring over tens of thousands of years, bringing genes and people from both the Middle East to the West and from the Eurasian plains to the North.
+Certainly, India is and always has been, a genetic crossroads, a melting pot of peoples, North West India particularly so, the population there the result of repeated invasions, settlements and mass human influxes occurring over tens of thousands of years, bringing new genes and peoples from both the Middle East to the West and from the Eurasian plains to the North.

-It is unsurprising then the Romani people, like all other people of North Indian origin, show traces of this very mixed origin and truly fascinating ancient history in their DNA and culture today.
+It is unsurprising then the Romani people, like all other people of North Indian extraction, show traces of this very mixed and truly fascinating ancient past, in both their culture and their DNA today.